EndPointCorp/end-point-blog/2014/06/23/laziness-is-virtue.html.md

 </td>
 ```

 Duh.
 Seriously.
 Table cells do a bang-up job of vertical alignment under the worst of conditions.
-And I'm already in the middle of a table, so the work here was just a matter of adding the appropriate "colspans" elsewhere to account for my column's bifurcation.
+And I’m already in the middle of a table, so the work here was just a matter of adding the appropriate “colspans” elsewhere to account for my column’s bifurcation.

-P.S.: I love the word "bifurcate" and work it in to conversation when I can.
+P.S.: I love the word “bifurcate” and work it in to conversation when I can.